AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 ``--constraint='kepler|pascal'`` (note the quotes - this is very important, because ``|`` is a shell pipe symbol!).

+.. note:: Old ways of specifying things

    Note: before summer 2016, you also had to specify a GPU partition (``-p gpu`` or ``-p gpushort``).
 Now, this is automatically detected, and the recommendation is to leave this off.

+   Note: before summer 2018, the recommended way of specifying a GPU was ``--gres=gpu:telsak80:1``.
+Now, ``--constraint=`` is preferred since you can specify more than one type.

 Our available GPUs and architectures: